Is gravity getting weaker at low z? Observational evidence and theoretical implications: Introduction

 As discussed above, an evolving $\mu$ can also affect the $H_0$ tension problem.
 Indeed, local measurements of $H_0$ are heavily based on SnIa as distance indicators and on the assumption that after proper calibration the SnIa absolute magnitude $M$ may be assumed to be constant.
 The peak luminosity of SnIa, is related to the gravitational constant as $L \propto G^{-3/2}$ \cite{Gaztanaga:2001fh}, which leads to an absolute magnitude $M$ that is associated with $\mu$ through \cite{Amendola:1999vu,Gaztanaga:2001fh} \be M-M_0=\frac{15}{4} \, log_{10} \left(\mu \right) \ee where $M_0$ is a reference asymptotic value of the absolute magnitude.
-A more detailed and accurate approach for determing the dependence of $M$ of SnIa on the Newton's constant has been implemented in Ref. \cite{Wright:2017rsu} through a semi-analytical method of light curve fitting which uses the standardised intrinsic luminosity L instead of the peak luminosity of individual events to find the dependence of $M$ on the value of G. Usually, $M$ is considered to be a constant nuisance parameter and is marginalized.
+A more detailed and accurate approach for determing the dependence of $M$ of SnIa on the Newton's constant has been implemented in Ref. \cite{Wright:2017rsu} through a semi-analytical method of light curve fitting which uses the standardised intrinsic luminosity L instead of the peak luminosity of individual events to find the dependence of $M$ on the value of G. In this model the sign of the power index $-3/2$ appearing above, is indicated to be positive instead.
+This possibility will be discussed in a following publication.
+Usually, $M$ is considered to be a constant nuisance parameter and is marginalized.
 However, since dynamical probes favor a $\mu$ smaller than the GR value, similar trends (perhaps not of the same magnitude due to the strong gravitational fields involved) are expected for the absolute magnitude $M$.
 In what follows we present a short preliminary analysis attempting to address this issue and identify possible trends and constraints in the absolute $M$ of the SnIa.

 In the context of the above discussion, the following questions arise: \begin{itemize} \item What is the current level of the $\fs$ tension and what is the implied evolution of $\mu$ in the context of \lcdmnospace? \item Are there hints of a similar evolution of $\mu$ in the Pantheon SnIa dataset? \item What is the allowed evolution of $\mu$ from the low $l$ CMB data? \end{itemize} These questions will be addressed in what follows.